quicbit-js/qb-json-tokv/readme.md

 qb-json-tokv started out as an update to qb-json-tok (which is faster but with no validation), but winded up making more sense as a new package.
 Very fast JSON parsing under a complete validating parse-graph.

-**Complies with the 100% test coverage and minimum dependency requirements** of [qb-standard](http://github.com/quicbit-js/qb-standard) .
+**ALMOST (LOL - working on this product) Complies with the 100% test coverage and minimum dependency requirements** of [qb-standard](http://github.com/quicbit-js/qb-standard) .

 ## Install

+**NB qb-json-tokv is undergoing some changes as I apply it to parse from any start/end point**

+If you care, please contact me so I know that careful change management is needed.
+Until I hear from people using the products, I may change and improve them vigorously in interest to move them forward as fast as possible.
+Once I know they are used in earnest, I will be much more careful with changes.

     npm install qb-json-tokv